rayneel90/monotone_optimal_binning/README.md

 There are other implementations of the same algorithm which are found [here](https://github.com/jstephenj14/Monotonic-WOE-Binning-Algorithm) and [here](https://cemsarier.github.io/algorithm/credit%20scoring/scorecard/woe_binning/).
 Current implementation is an improvement over these in two major aspects:
 1. It uses Native Pandas and Numpy functions to boost performance, compared to the multiple loops being used in other implementations.
 2. It works on a complete training data-set instead of computing WOE for a single feature

-3. It provides a sklearn-like API where users can call `.fit()` method to train the WOE bins and then use `.transform()` method to apply those WOE bins to new datasets.
+Additionally, it provides a sklearn-like API where users can call `.fit()` method to train the WOE bins and then use `.transform()` method to apply those WOE bins to new datasets.